rmgrez/pixyll/_posts/2016-03-28-ace-your-next-job-interview-by-not-selling-yourself-at-all.md

 “It’s thoughtful and memorable, and it lasts forever,” he says.
 But any unique, fairly inexpensive gift will do: A jar of honey branded with his company’s logo has also been one of his go-to gifts.

 “It also lasts potentially for years, so whenever the person uses it they’re reminded of thoughtfulness and sweetness,” he says.
-“So it’s not a huge investment, but it makes a big difference in building your relationship.”
+“So it’s not a huge investment, but it makes a big difference in building your relationship.” [vía <a href="http://qz.com/647387/ace-your-next-job-interview-by-not-selling-yourself-at-all/" target="_blank">qz</a>]

-<a href="http://qz.com/647387/ace-your-next-job-interview-by-not-selling-yourself-at-all/" target="_blank">source</a>